-There are three main criteria to claim the expanded CTC:
+There are three main criteria to claim the 2021 CTC:

-1. Income: There is no minimum income requirement to claim the new CTC.
-However, the CTC will start to decrease when you make $75,000 ($150,000 for married couples and $112,500 for heads of households).
+Income: There is no minimum income requirement to claim the new CTC.
+However, the CTC will start to decrease when you make $75,000 if single ($150,000 for married couples and $112,500 for heads of households).
 Each $1,000 of income above the phase-out level reduces your CTC amount by $50.

 To claim children for the CTC, they must pass the following “qualifying child” tests:

 Relationship: The child must be your child, grandchild, stepchild or adopted child; younger sibling, step-sibling, half-sibling, or their descendent; or a foster child placed with you by a government agency.
 Note: if you are the child’s legal guardian, that is considered a child placed with you by a government agency.

 Age: The child must be 17 or under on December 31, 2021.

 Residency: The child must live with you in the U.S. for more than half the year.
 Time living together doesn’t have to be consecutive.
 There is an exception for non-custodial parents who are permitted by the custodial parent to claim the child as a dependent (a waiver form signed by the custodial parent is required).